-Government launches website to register Ukrainian refugees to stay with UK sponsors
+40,000 Brits register to sponsor Ukrainian refugees in first hours of scheme opening

 Scheme offers those providing a home to refugees a £350 monthly payment

-A website for members of the public to register their interest in sponsoring Ukrainian refugees to stay in their homes has been launched by ministers.
+More than 43,000 people have registered their interest in sponsoring Ukrainian refugees to stay in their homes – just hours after the government website went live.

-The scheme — offering those who provide sanctuary a monthly payment of £350 — went live after weeks of criticism over the government’s handling of the refugee crisis following Russia’s invasion of Ukraine.
+Offering those who provide sanctuary a monthly payment of £350, the scheme was formally launched today after days of criticism over the government’s handling of the humanitarian crisis following Russia’s invasion of Ukraine.

-Michael Gove, the levelling up secretary, told MPs it will allow Ukrainian’s with no family links to come to the UK and benefit from “unrestricted access” to benefits, employment and health care.
+Michael Gove told MPs it will allow Ukrainian’s with no family links to come to the UK and benefit from “unrestricted access” to benefits, employment and health care.

-He added there would be “no limit” to the number of Ukrainian’s who can benefit from the scheme.
+The levelling up secretary added there would be “no limit” to the number of Ukrainian’s who can benefit from the scheme.

+As of 9.30pm – five hours after being launched – more than 43,000 people had registered their interest in the programme, the Department for Levelling Up, Housing and Communities said.

-The website — Homes for Ukraine — was launched today and states: “This bespoke scheme will offer a route to those who want to come to the UK who have someone here willing to provide them with a home.
+The website – Homes for Ukraine – states: “This bespoke scheme will offer a route to those who want to come to the UK who have someone here willing to provide them with a home.

-The website states: “Sponsors should provide accommodation for as long as they are able, but we have a minimum expectation of 6 months.
+The website adds: “Sponsors should provide accommodation for as long as they are able, but we have a minimum expectation of 6 months.

 “Someone is eligible for the scheme if they are a Ukrainian national or the immediate family member of a Ukrainian national, and were resident in Ukraine prior to 1 January 2022.”